CyrilleFinet3/Control-of-light-sensor-with-DE0-Nano-SoC/README.md

 ### Appendices
 - Demonstration video: I2C_light_sensor.mkv
 - For more details the datasheet of the light sensor is included in the github files : BH1710FVC_Light_Semi.pdf
+- Photo of the setup: Setup.jpg
+- Results with digital oscilloscope: Digital oscilloscope.png